 Source: http://primatrial.com/

-Hello, I'm male and 58 years old.
-Since I was 15, so for several decades now, I've had regular migraines with aura (flashes of light, visual disturbances, and headaches).
-I get them about 6-7 times a year, without a break, all these years.
-Two years ago, I suffered a stroke.
-During this time, an oval foramen was discovered, which I knew absolutely nothing about!
-I had it closed at the Aschaffenburg Clinic, and I haven't had an attack in two years.
+Hello, I'm a 58-year-old male.
+Since I was 15, so for several decades now, I've regularly suffered from migraines with aura (flashes of light, visual disturbances, and headaches).
+I get them about 6-7 times a year, without interruption.
+Two years ago, I had a stroke.
+In connection with this, an oval foramen was discovered, which I knew absolutely nothing about!
+I had it closed at the Aschaffenburg Hospital and haven't had an attack for two years now.
 Of course, I hope it stays that way.
-I know that the research on this is unclear.
-Personally, I suspect there might be a connection.
-Since I was searching intensively for reports from others at the time, I decided to share my own experience.
+I know that the research on this is inconclusive.
+Personally, I strongly suspect there might be a connection.
+Since I searched extensively for other people's experiences back then, I decided to share my own.

-I had a PFO occluder inserted in 2021 due to two strokes.
-Before, I had a migraine attack with an aura almost every month.
-Since the umbrella was inserted, I haven't had a single migraine attack.
+I had a PFO occluder implanted in 2021 due to two strokes.
+Before that, I had a migraine attack almost every month, preceded by aura.
+Since the occluder was implanted, I haven't had a single migraine attack.

 Hello,

-My name is Carolin, I'm 34 and I've had migraines with aura for about 15 years.
-I used to have a severe headache/nausea after a visual aura on the left (flashes of light) and now it's mainly just the aura without a headache.
+My name is Carolin, I'm 34, and I've had migraines with aura for about 15 years.
+Previously, I experienced severe headaches and nausea after a visual aura (flashes of light) in my left eye, but now it's mostly just the aura without a headache.
+For some time now, I

-Were you referred by a neurologist for OFP closure?
-I've read about the connection before and am thinking about pursuing it further.
-The auras are sometimes very stressful and sometimes every 4 weeks.
+Were you referred by your neurologist for PFO closure?
+I've read about this connection before and am considering pursuing it further.
+The auras are sometimes very debilitating and occasionally occur every four weeks.

-I have had migraine attacks with aura since I was a child.
-When I was just over 50 years old, these attacks became so severe that
+I've had migraine attacks with aura since childhood.
+In my early fifties, these attacks became so severe

 Hello,